BackofenLab/HVSeeker/HVSeeker-DNA/README.md

 **model_best_acc2_test_model.pt:** A pre-trained model file.

 ## Example
-Training a model with default settings on specified files:
+Training a model with default settings on specified files.
+Always use Phage as the first option to assign it as class 0:

   ```
-python main.py -f Bacteria Phage -vts 10 10 -m 1 -l 1000
+python main.py -f Phage Bacteria -vts 10 10 -m 1 -l 1000
 ```

-Predicting using a pre-trained model:
+Predicting using a pre-trained model.
+The defaul expects to have been trained with a Phage (class 0) and Bacteria (class 1) option:

 ```
 python main.py -predict